 While I personally know people who have successfully obtained India X visa with a certificate from the Hindu/Christian marriage act, it was a bumpy ride and everything was delayed.

 2.Undertaking from Indian Partner

-Your Indian partner gets a notarized affidavit saying that he/she will take full final responsibility of you.
-This letter should have both of your names, passport numbers etc and he/she has to sign it.
+Your Indian partner gets a notarized affidavit saying that he/she will take full financial responsibility for you.
+This letter should have both of your names, passport numbers, etc and he/she has to sign it.

 3.Undertaking from the Applicant

-You, the foreigner have to get a notarized affidavit that says you will not get employed or do business while in India, and that you want to convert your visa to spouse visa.
+You, the foreigner have to get an affidavit that says you will not get employed or do business while in India, and that you want to convert your visa to a spouse visa.